MaartenGr/BERTopic/README.md

 3	381	22_key_encryption_keys_encrypted
 ```

--1 refers to all outliers and should typically be ignored.
+The `-1` topic refers to all outlier documents and are typically ignored.
 Next, let's take a look at the most
-frequent topic that was generated, topic 0:
+frequent topic that was generated:

 ```python
 >>> topic_model.get_topic(0)